 EAS414 - Synoptic Climatology

 Synoptic climatology studies the relationship between the atmospheric circulation and the surface environment while focusing on longer term interactions.
-The course draws on content from introductory climatology and indoctrinates the student in a physical environmental analysis via weather map patterns.
+The course draws on content from introductory Climatology to indoctrinate the student in a physical environmental analysis via weather map patterns.
 This culminates in a semester-long research project.
 The project requires use of simple to complex statistical procedures and appropriate research methods.
-The course will demonstrate how surface environmental variables, such as air/water quality, acid rain and drought, can be understood in terms of various atmospheric circulation states and synoptic weather types.
+The course will demonstrate how surface environmental variables such as air/water quality, acid rain, and drought can be understood in terms of various atmospheric circulation states and synoptic weather types.
 Finally, forecasting projects and competitions will also be undertaken to extrapolate the immediate relevance of Synoptic Climatology in long-term forecasting applications.

 EAS419 - Applied Climatology